"Extending the Synesthetic Code:

 Our brains form a million new connections for every second of our lives, to make up our perceptions of the world.
 The external world is a physical and objective reality.
 The internal world is a mental and subjective reality.
 Key questions are: "How does our inner world influence our outer world? where does the body ends, and the world begins?"
 We perceive with our whole being —we see the world with our entire body sensorium.
 Perception is the initial point where mind and environment interact.
 As in seeing, we tend to hear what we expect, to hear what our memories and conditions tell us to hear.
 Consider the synchronisation between eyes and ear, the virtues of seeing and hearing complement each other.
 While the eye sees only 180 degrees, the ear hears a panoramic 360.
 For example: sight isolates, sound incorporates.
 In other words, vision is a dissecting sense; it comes from one direction at the time.
 Sound is a unifying sense; when we hear, we gather sound from every direction at the time.

 Seeing and hearing are remote senses.
 They tell us about distant parts of our environment by receiving vibes and waves.
 Seeing is also touching at distance, for example, the haptic look is a form of tactile vision; here the eye is used as an organ of touch.
 Haptic images are invitations to come as close as possible to the image.
 The word haptic is derived from the Greek term "hapthai", meaning touch the earliest sense to develop in the foetus.
 Our need to touch is passionate.
 Touch gives an immediate communication with internal, or external bodies.
 Our skin is what stands between us and the world.
-Skin is a language; skin records the passage of reality.
+Skin is a language; skin records the passage of layers of reality.

 Like an onion with many layers